- University Life

 Frankenberg, E., Merseth, K. & Taylor, A. (May 2010).
 Walking the Walk: Teacher candidates' professed commitment to urban teaching and their subsequent career decisions.
 Urban Education, 45(3): 312-346.

 Taylor, A., & Frankenberg, E. (July 2009).
 Exploring urban commitment of graduates from an urban-focused teacher education program.
 Equity & Excellence in Education, 42(3): 327-346.

 Taylor, A. (2008).
 Teaching and Transcending Basic Skills.
 In M. Pollock (ed.)
 Everyday Antiracism: Getting real about race in school (pp. 86-90).
 New York: New Press.

-International education, cross-cultural communication, community organizing for school reform, critical race theory, education policy implementation, intercultural leadership, qualitative research methods.
+International education, cross-cultural communication, race and education, community organizing for school reform, critical race theory, education policy implementation, intercultural leadership, qualitative research methods.